 - Direct emergency assistance including food, utilities, rent, gas, diapers and other personal items.

 - Information and referrals to other agencies that might best assist with a client’s needs

-*Accepted furniture items for donation include couches, chairs, kitchen/dining tables and chairs, beds, dressers, end tables, lamps, washers, driers, and refrigerators. **We do not accept car seats, cribs or crib mattresses.
-For more information on the Housing program please contact Elijah Truth, Housing Case Worker at (585)658-4466 ext 12.
+*Accepted furniture items for donation include couches, chairs, kitchen/dining tables and chairs, beds, dressers, end tables and lamps. **We do not accept car seats, cribs or crib mattresses or washers, driers and refrigerators.
+For more information on the Housing program please contact Elijah Truth, Housing Case Worker at (585) 658-4466 ext 12.

-HEAR WHAT OUR CLIENTS ARE SAYING ABOUT WE CAN HELP
+HEAR WHAT OUR CLIENTS ARE SAYING ABOUT HOW WE CAN HELP

 These are just a few of the many scenarios that play out at Catholic Charities of Livingston County.
 These individuals came to Catholic Charities when they had nowhere else to turn.
 They were often filled with anxiety and emotion wanting to know if there is anything that Catholic Charities can do for them.
 Catholic Charities is here to provide a hand up, not a hand out.
 We help those who are struggling to maintain a level of self-sufficiency.
 With your generosity, we can continue to assist individuals and families throughout Livingston County.